scalespeeder/DayZ-Pernicek-Gingerbread-Man-XML-Code-Snippets-For-Spawning-In-PC-Server/readme.txt

     </type>

-This code snippet should be inserted into your events.xml file (to have the Gingerbreadman spawn with regular zombies):
+This code snippet should replace the "InfectedVillage" event in your into your events.xml file (to have the Gingerbreadman spawn with regular zombies):

 	  <event name="InfectedVillage">
         <nominal>50</nominal>